-5 Capacity demand in 2030
+5 Capacity demand in 2023

-Especially the inbound peak capacity is insufficient to accommodate aviation demand in 2030.
+Especially the inbound peak capacity is insufficient to accommodate aviation demand in 2023.
 However, also the outbound peak capacity is lower than the demand in many individual peak brackets.
 In general, the results show scarcity during the morning peak between 07:50 and 10:39 (wave 2) and during the evening peak between 18:20 and 21:39 (wave 6).
-Especially during the mid-day waves 4 and 5 there is some room in the shoulders of the respective peak periods.
-The profound capacity scarcity in 2030 underlines the relevance to investigate the possibilities to free up capacity by (1) implementing a traffic distribution rule and by (2) operational measures.
+During the mid-day peak periods there is some room in the shoulders of the respective peak periods.
+The profound capacity scarcity in 2023 underlines the relevance to investigate the possibilities to free up capacity by (1) implementing a traffic distribution rule and by (2) operational measures.

-This chapter shows the capacity demand in 2030 based on the assumptions described in Chapter 3.
+This chapter shows the capacity demand in 2023 based on the assumptions described in Chapter 3.
 In short, the analysis allows for traffic growth above 500,000 annual aircraft movements only from 2021 onwards.
-From 2021 until 2030 an annual growth rate of 1.5 per cent has been assumed for all different segments.
-This means that in 2030, Schiphol Airport traffic accounts for approximately 580,000 aircraft movements without distributing leisure traffic to Lelystad Airport.
-However, it is assumed that Lelystad Airport can accommodate 25,000 of the Schiphol Airport aircraft movements in 2030.
+From 2021 until 2023 an annual growth rate of 2.8 per cent has been assumed for all different segments.
+This means that in 2023, Schiphol Airport traffic accounts for almost 545,000 aircraft movements without distributing leisure traffic to Lelystad Airport.
+However, it is assumed that Lelystad Airport can accommodate 10,000 of the Schiphol Airport aircraft movements in 2023.